Xexhausted/Xexhausted.github.io/content/whoami/_index.md

 ## whomi?

 Hello there!
 I'm **Xexhausted**, a cybersecurity enthusiast with a deep passion for **Forensics** and a knack for **puzzle-solving**.
 I love diving into the inner workings of systems, analyzing binaries, and breaking down vulnerabilities.
-My primary tool is **Python**, which I use extensively for scripting, automating tasks, and tackling challenges.
+My primary language is **Python**, which I use extensively for scripting, automating tasks, and tackling challenges.

 I’m also actively participating in **Capture the Flag (CTF)** competitions, where I focus primarily on forensics challenges.
 Whether it's solving intricate puzzles, analyzing digital evidence, or uncovering hidden secrets, I’m always on the hunt for the next challenge.